zeppe-lin/zeppe-lin.github.io/relnotes/relnotes-v1.0.md

 - **Removed Packages**:

-  None in this release for pkgsrc-core.
+  None in this release for `pkgsrc-core`.

 - **Key Changes**: